-It has an over 80% success rate at relieving ALL types of anxiety for various breeds of dogs, and has a money back guarantee within 45 days if it does not relieve your GSD’s anxiety.
+It is claimed it has an over 80% success rate at relieving ALL types of anxiety for various breeds of dogs, and has a money back guarantee within 45 days if it does not relieve your GSD’s anxiety.

 Anti Anxiety Medication and Pills

 Anti Anxiety Medication and Pills effect every dog differently, and should only ever be prescribed for your German Shepherd by an accredited and qualified vet.

 Medication is seen as the most serious form of treatment and can be used where a dog has experienced Post Traumatic Stress from trauma, among other situations.
 Medication can take between 3 to 6 weeks to work after usage, and is never a permanent solution.

 Friendly Disclaimer 🙂